Notes on the Simpson transcript

 12. As for his work with BakerHostetler, Simpson says (page 184): “I was acting — lawyers hire me to do research for them, the research is their property or their client’s property, it’s not mine.
 So if they want me to provide it to somebody else, it’s their information.”
 This seems a more straightforward account than the one Simpson provides for Steele’s work on Trump.
 The use of the Steele Dossier by the Clinton campaign is absent from Simpson’s testimony.

-13. Simpson presents himself as a master of the literature on Trump and Russia, but he asserts as a fact that the Republican Party changed its platform to benefit Russia at the GOP convention in Detroit (page 170).
+13. Simpson presents himself as a master of the literature on Trump and Russia, but he asserts as a fact that the Republican Party changed its platform to benefit Russia at the GOP convention (page 170).
 In his Washington Examiner column this past November, Byron York characterized this proposition as “one of the enduring misconceptions of the Trump-Russia affair.”

 14. Simpson’s testimony should be read against his January 2 New York Times op-ed column (written with Peter Fritsch).
 I find Simpson to be a misleading spokesman for himself in the interview and his column.
 In the column, for example, Simpson asserts: “We don’t believe the Steele dossier was the trigger for the F.B.I.’s investigation into Russian meddling.”
 Reading the transcript of Simpson’s testimony, however, one would reasonably conclude that Steele and his dossier were instrumental to the FBI investigation of the Trump campaign.